 - Coinsurance: A coinsurance is a percentage-based fee paid per visit.
 It’s how much you pay after any deductible has been met.

-The best way to answer “how much does it cost to see a psychiatrist with insurance?” is to talk with your insurer about the specific details regarding your mental health condition, your needs, your care, and the type of doctor or visit you are hoping to schedule.
+The best way to answer “how much does it cost to see a psychiatrist with insurance?” is to talk with your insurer about the specific details regarding your mental health condition, your needs, your care, and the type of psychiatrist or visit you are hoping to schedule.
+If you’re looking for an online psychiatrist that accepts insurance, get connected at Talkspace to check your eligibility.

 How Much Does a Psychiatrist Cost Without Insurance?

-Be sure to ask about help with the cost of treatment, though.
+Be sure to ask about financial assistance for the cost of treatment, though.
 Many psychiatrists are willing to offer sliding scale fees (which are determined based on what you can afford).
 A lot of providers are more than willing to help you find ways to greatly reduce the cost to see a psychiatrist, even if you don’t have insurance.

 Does Insurance Cover a Psychiatrist Visit?